jackred/Cooking_Obsidian_Repo/Recipe/Dessert/Cake/Gingerbread.md

 - In a bowl, mix the [[flour]], the [[Cinamon]], the [[All Spice]], the [[baking powder]], and the [[Bicarbonate of Soda]]
 - Add the flour mix to the butter/honey mix
 - Mix everything well
+- Butter and flour the mould and add the mix to the mould
-- Put it in the oven for 40 mins, 160°C.
+- Put it in the oven for 40 mins, at 160°C.